Position Sizing

 ▶ 2m 3sDespite having more pattern recognition and tools than ever, he admits he was a better portfolio manager in his 30s and 40s because he had the courage to size into conviction.
 Wisdom and capital accumulate; willingness to act on them can quietly erode.
 He is actively trying to regain that nerve — not for performance, but because the game is more fun when you play it fully.

-Concentration and high-octane sizing — why 80% invested in growth stocks feels like 140%
+Concentration and volatility — why 80% in growth stocks feels like 140%

-▶ 5m 17sRyan currently runs 10 equal positions, allowing individual stocks to grow to 15–20% when they perform — less extreme than his championship concentration, but still deliberate.
+▶ 2m 42sRyan currently runs 10 equal positions, allowing individual stocks to grow to 15–20% when they perform — less extreme than his championship concentration, but still deliberate.
 His framework for high-growth stocks: because they carry far more volatility than the general market, being 80% invested in them is the functional equivalent of 140% invested in a standard portfolio.
 He avoids margin specifically because of this — when high-octane growth stocks turn, they fall so fast you can't exit quickly enough, and leverage amplifies that into catastrophic losses.
-He now maintains a mix: a few very high-octane names, some moderate growth, some slower — balancing compounding power against the survival risk of a sudden sector rotation.

-Position sizing at Reverd — 50bps max risk across three portfolio structures
+Position sizing at Reverd — 50bps max risk and the three-fund structure

-▶ 5m 10sReverd's risk framework starts from the portfolio level: they typically risk no more than 50 basis points per trade, and increasingly closer to 15–25bps, determined by how many magic elixir criteria the opportunity checks and their conviction level.
+▶ 2m 35sReverd's risk framework starts from the portfolio level: they typically risk no more than 50 basis points per trade, and increasingly closer to 15–25bps, determined by how many magic elixir criteria the opportunity checks and their conviction level — the more boxes a stock checks, the more risk they allocate.
 Position sizes are capped at 12.5% in Turbo (the aggressive fund targeting accredited investors) and 8% in Protection (skewed to retirement accounts).
-All three funds — Turbo, Grow, and Protection — include an index overlay in 1x, 2x, and 3x S&P that is dialed up or down based on trend-following signals, ensuring broad market exposure is always sized appropriately alongside individual stock positions.
+All three funds — Turbo, Grow, and Protection — operate from the same playbook but with different risk tolerances calibrated to the client base.

 A+ setup walkthrough: the intraday base and all-in entry

-▶ 8m 52sHost asks what an A+ setup looks like.
-Gon walks through a real example: stock gaps up pre-market, fades out intraday, then forms a base at a reference level.
-His buy point is the breakout of the intraday high after that base has formed — he wants to see increasing volume as it reclaims that level.
+▶ 3m 55sHost asks what an A+ setup looks like.
+Gon walks through a real example: a low-float stock that gapped up pre-market, faded out intraday, then formed a base at a reference level — a short-squeeze setup.
+His buy point is the breakout of the intraday high after that base has formed, with increasing volume as it reclaims the level.
+He doesn't read the news or care about the catalyst — he doesn't even know why the stock moved.
+What he cares about is the squeeze pattern: demand showing up, fades getting absorbed, base forming.
 On high-conviction A+ setups, he goes all-in — full account — drawing on Lance Breitstein's advice to go big when the trade is genuinely easy.
-The stop is placed just below the base; if it loses that level, he's out.

 "My buy price is my stop loss — the moment it takes out my entry, that tells me the setup failed."